 On Friday officials gathered in front of 600 E Putnam Ave to commemorate the occasion with both golden shovels and a giant pair of scissors for a ribbon cutting.

-The project was years in the making and was finalized last week when the CT Dept ff Transportation approved an encroachment permit.
+The project was years in the making and was finalized last week when the CT Dept of Transportation approved an encroachment permit.

 Greenwich town planner Patrick LaRow described the process as a lengthy and rewarding journey.

-“The post road is our major east-west thoroughfare and both our gateway and introduction to town,” he said.
+“The Post Toad is our major east-west thoroughfare and both our gateway and introduction to town,” he said.

 Pointing to newly planted trees in front of 600 E Putnam Ave, LaRow said, “This is just our first step.”

 LaRow thanked the Greenwich Tree Conservancy for funding the trees and C Lorenti Landscaping for planting them.
 He also thanked The Greenscape Committee – specifically Richard Hein, John Conte, Nick Macri, JoAnn Messina and Dr. Greg Kramer.
-Additionally, he thanked Conservation Resource Manager Sarah Coccaro, Jackie Pruitt, Bianca Dygert, and Dan Clark in P&Z and P&Z commission chair Margarita Alban, assistant town attorney Aamina Ahmad, town risk manager Megan Damato, RTM moderator Alexis Voulgaris, and from DPW Jim Michel and Michael Kiselak, and the DOT who approved the work.
+Additionally, he thanked Conservation Resource Manager Sarah Coccaro, Jackie Pruitt, Bianca Dygert, and Dan Clark in P&Z, as well as P&Z commission chair Margarita Alban, assistant town attorney Aamina Ahmad, town risk manager Megan Damato, RTM moderator Alexis Voulgaris, and from DPW Jim Michel and Michael Kiselak, and the DOT who approved the work.

 Members of the Greenwich Tree Conservancy were on hand including past executive director JoAnn Messina, board president Urling Searle, Cheryl Dunson and current director Kate Dzikiewicz.